microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 which will automatically create a new thread and a Window on it.
 See the 'Create new Window in UWP application' example.

-> **Implementation note:** Attempting to activate a new window in a UWP app will use use [RoOriginateError](https://docs.microsoft.com/en-us/windows/win32/api/roerrorapi/nf-roerrorapi-rooriginateerror) to show an explanatory message in the debugger.
+> Implementation note: Attempting to activate a new window in a UWP app will use [RoOriginateError](https://docs.microsoft.com/en-us/windows/win32/api/roerrorapi/nf-roerrorapi-rooriginateerror) to show an explanatory message in the debugger.